 After being purchased by the CPFC 2010 consortium led by Steve Parish, Palace earned promotion to the Premier League in 2013 with Ian Holloway as manager.

 Palace have a history of yo-yoing between the divisions in the Premier League era, having won promotion to the top flight four times since the league's inception in 1992 - three of which coming through the drama of the play-offs.

 Palace have remained steady in the top flight ever since.
 In 2016, they made the FA Cup final under Alan Pardew, losing 2-1 after extra time to Louis van Gaal's Manchester United.
-After a rocky start to the 2017/18 campaign under Frank de Boer, Palace were stabilised by Roy Hodgson, who has remained in charge since.
+After a rocky start to the 2017/18 campaign under Frank de Boer, Palace were stabilised by Roy Hodgson, who remained in charge until his departure in 2021.